Byron G. Stier

 "Even though I love launching off into the stratosphere of theoretical debates, I always feel the need to come back to earth and discuss how this is going to affect the students and their future practices."

-A former senior editor of the Harvard Journal of Law and Public Policy, Professor Stier has focused his research and writing on mass tort litigation while proposing systemic reforms, and his scholarship has been cited by federal and state courts, legal treatises and law school casebooks.
-In addition, he serves as founding editor of the Mass Tort Litigation Blog.
-He has been quoted on related issues in major newspapers and news services, including the Wall Street Journal, Los Angeles Times, San Jose Mercury News, Houston Chronicle, Philadelphia Inquirer, Reuters, Forbes, National Law Journal, Los Angeles Daily News, Las Vegas Review-Journal and Legal Intelligencer, as well as All Things Considered on National Public Radio (NPR).
-In addition, he has spoken at numerous law school symposia nationally and internationally on the subject of mass torts and co-chaired a symposium on asbestos litigation in conjunction with the Southwestern Law Review.
+A former Senior Editor of the Harvard Journal of Law and Public Policy, Dean Stier has focused his own research and writing on mass tort litigation while proposing systemic reforms, and his scholarship has been cited by federal and state courts, legal treatises and law school casebooks.
+In addition, he serves as editor of the Mass Tort Litigation Blog, which he founded in 2006 and which includes as co-editors several leading mass tort litigation scholars from around the country.
+Dean Stier has been quoted on related issues in major newspapers and news services, including the Wall Street Journal, Los Angeles Times, San Jose Mercury News, Houston Chronicle, Philadelphia Inquirer, Reuters, Forbes, National Law Journal, Los Angeles Daily News, Las Vegas Review-Journal and Legal Intelligencer, as well as All Things Considered on National Public Radio (NPR).
+In addition, he has spoken at, or served as moderator for, more than two dozen scholarly presentations or panels around the country and the world and co-chaired a symposium on asbestos litigation in conjunction with the Southwestern Law Review.